Naeet/AirBnB_clone/README.md

-this is AirBnB_Clone first project
+this is the whole AIRBNB clone project